Rounding it up

 Additionally, merchants often put pre-authorization holds on a credit card used to rent a car; a pre-authorization hold freezes a certain percentage of your card’s money to ensure that you maintain a high enough balance to pay back what is owed to the rental car’s owner.
 As a standard security measure, pre-authorization holds on credit cards usually last for approximately two weeks after the purchase, though this may vary depending upon the rental agreement.

 Prepaid Mastercards can generate steeper pre-authorization holds, which can be annoying to deal with.
 Savvy drivers can avoid the hassle of a pre-authorization hold by using a credit card instead of a prepaid Mastercard, even if they ultimately pay back what they owe using the prepaid Mastercard.
-If you do this with your KOHO card, you could avoid the steep pre-authorization hold, but still make cash back on your final bill (which could be as high as 2% if you have a Premium account).
+If you do this with your KOHO card, you could avoid the steep pre-authorization hold, but still make cash back on your final bill (which could be as high as 2% if you have an Extra account).

 Understanding incidental fees